 "I have only been to her office a couple of times and i have had a pleasant experience with her and her whole team.
 I didn't feel rush, i didn't have to wait long and everybody was friendly."

 With more than 100 known varieties of the human papillomavirus, HPV, it may be beneficial for female patients to receive the HPV vaccine.
 Even if a patient has a specific type of HPV infection, the vaccine can still have an effect on preventing the patient from contracting other strains.
 With so many possible types of HPV infections available, there are a large variety of possible symptoms, which can include plantar warts on the patient’s feet or warts on the face and neck.

 In some cases, certain forms of HPV can lead to forms of cervical cancer.
 While cancer is not a common result of HPV, one can never be too careful.
-Dr. Rodgers offers HPV vaccines as a treatment option at Total Women’s Care.
+Dr. Rodgers offers HPV vaccines as a treatment option.
 The HPV vaccine can not only provide protection against possible strains of HPV but can also prevent cases of cervical cancer if a patient receives it before contracting the virus.